symbiosika/fastapp-framework/README.md

 - [x] Chat-Kit to build interactive Chats
 - [x] Some formatter and helper for Vue
 - [x] Default layout wrapper (header + menu)

+### Secret handling

+- [ ] Manage secrets like API keys crypted in the database.
+Secrets can only be used in the backend.

 ## Requirements Next version